sagarsrc/sagarsarkale.com/blog/content/blog/genai/llava.md

 ## caption = brief description

-Use existing image, caption dataset like CC3M, with caption caption as an input, create a list of varied questions answers, here answer can be caption or part of catpion.
+Use existing image, caption dataset like CC3M, with caption as an input, create a list of varied questions answers, here answer can be caption or part of catpion.
 Use this dataset to create instructions of the format:

 ```markdown
 Human: <question> <image>